Daniel23stack/PostgresFormikBase/README.md

 npm i
 ```

-This project is a base that is to be expanded upon and will utualize the migration function in the future.
+This project serves as a foundation for future development of the migration function.
-Currently it relies on the following configurations laid out in the accountManagement.tsx.
+Currently, it is based on the configurations given in accountManagement.tsx.
-This includes the local / postgreSQL running to allow for a simple database and form hooks.
+This includes the local / postgreSQL server, which allows for a rudimentary database and form hooks.

-If the database 'challenge' and the tables 'accounts' and 'transactions' are available on the users system the postgres Queries will run as expected.
-Once the setup is down run the following command below and the forms will be available for you.
+If the database 'challenge' and the tables 'accounts' and 'transactions' are available on the user's workstation, the postgres queries will work as intended.
+Once the setup is complete, use the following command to make the forms available to you.

 ```bash
 npm run dev